 But oh, it gets so much worse.
 Going by the classic damsel in distress playbook, Brittany's abductors inevitably tie her up.
 Can you spot the teeny-tiny flaw in their eeeevil bondage plan?

 Okay.
 Look, this might not be as dumb as it looks!
-In the 90s, ninjas were the ultimate weapon.
+In the '90s, ninjas were the ultimate weapon.
 You wanted something dead, you sent in a ninja.
 And MOB?
-They send in ninjas on
+They send in ninjas on level 2.

 Excuse me.
 I...
 I think I need a moment.
-Back in a sec, okay?
+Back in a sec, OK.

 Anyway, where was I?
 Oh, yes.
 Over the next few levels, 'super crime fighter' Lucas McCabe never quite matches the sheer shock of seeing Crack Mack, but Crime Wave gives it a good shot.
 The secret rooms for instance, where MOB keeps its supplies of drugs and money behind easy to dodge laser beams, start out relatively sane.
 At least, given that this sentence included the words 'laser beams'.